Special effects of Starship Troopers: Summary

+Many key crew members were hired in 1996, including Stacey McIntosh (construction coordinator), Karen Higgins (construction foreman), Gregg Goldstone (first assistant director), Kenneth Silverstein (second assistant director), John Blake (makeup artist), Kathy Blondell (hair stylist), William Petrotta (prop master), Robert Galotti (weapons coordinator), Robert Latham Brown (production manager), Daren Hicks (production coordinator), and Janet Campolito and Lisa Hackler (assistant production coordinators).
+Tippett also hired the nearly 100 additional staff required to realize the Arachnids, including Jules Roman (Tippett Studio visual effects producer), Craig Hayes (visual effects artist), Trey Stokes (animation department head), Adam Valdez and Blake Clark (animators), Paula Luchessi (lead CGI painter), Julie Newdoll (supervisor of CGI lighting), Brennan Doyle (lead compositor), Desiree Mourad (lighting), and Joanna Ladolcetta (lead rotoscoper).

 Allan Cameron served as the production designer for Starship Troopers, holding responsibility for the film's overall aesthetic and designing much of the technology and alien worlds, Klendathu, Tango Urilla, and Planet P. The art department included two art directors (Steven Wolff and Bruce Hill), three set designers, one conceptual artist (Jim Martin), two storyboard artists, and an administrative supervisor.
 Cameron said that he provided the designs, and the art directors made his vision a reality; Cameron credited Martin with having a significant influence on the overall aesthetic.
 Verhoeven and Cameron were influenced by contemporary Singapore, interpreting it as a disciplined society with no antisocial behaviour, graffiti, or litter.
 Architectural designs were similarly influenced by this conceot of a "pure" and formal world, designed to suggest the Earth was one large military base.
 Not intended to look futuristic or realistic, but evoke old Westerns, World War II movies and adventure films.

 Starship Troopers had been scheduled for release on July 2, 1997, before being pushed back to July 25, then September, and finally November 7.
 This was ostensibly because the special effects were so far behind schedule that additional time was needed to complete production, although other Sony films, Men in Black and Air Force One were moved into the July dates as they were also seen as more commercially viable than Starship Troopers.
 Despite the setbacks, SPI's over 250 employees produced 2000 separate model elements 90 effects shots.